 South Creek Greenway - 8 miles - National Recreation Trail

-PDF MAP Runs east-west through the middle of Springfield, starting at McDaniel Park Trailhead at National & Sunset, linking Nathanael Greene Park/Close Memorial Park, Botanical Center, Japanese Gardens, Horton Smith Golf Course, Carver Middle School and many neighborhoods.
-Experience the overlook from the Kansas Expressway overpass.
+PDF MAP Runs east-west/southwest through the middle of Springfield, starting at McDaniel Park Trailhead at National & Sunset, linking Nathanael Greene Park/Close Memorial Park, Botanical Center, Japanese Gardens, Horton Smith Golf Course, Carver Middle School and many neighborhoods.
+Experience the overlook from the Kansas Expressway overpass!

 South Dry Sac Greenway - 3 miles total

 PDF MAP Lost Hill Park Trailhead is on Grant Avenue, north of Hillcrest High School.
-Two short but nice sections are open: 1 mile connecting to the east side of Ritter Springs Park, and the 1-mile section from Lost Hill to Truman Elementary School.
-(Eventually to Valley Water Mill.)
+Three sections are open: 1-mile section connecting on the east side of Ritter Springs Park going east under Highway 13 to Farm Rd 141 at David C. Murray Trailhead; the 1.5-mile section from Lost Hill to Truman Elementary School; and a 1/4-mile section at Valley Water Mill/The Watershed Center.
+(Some day we hope this all connects rom Ritter Springs Park to Valley Water Mill.)

 Ward Branch Greenway - 3 miles total